Rainc1oud/gosysutils/README.md

 # gosysutils

-System utility functions (incl. some convenience wrappers for syscall)
+System utility functions (incl. some convenience wrappers for `syscall`).
+Explicitly uses only the more modern `x/sys/` and not the deprecated `syscall` library.